A CHRISTIAN STATEMENT ON SCIENCE FOR PANDEMIC TIMES

 Wear masks in indoor public spaces and follow other physical distancing rules given by public health officials (1 Peter 2:13-17), unless there are underlying health conditions.
 Yes, wearing a mask is uncomfortable and awkward, but the evidence is clear that masks reduce the chance we will transmit the disease to others.
 Mask rules are not experts taking away our freedom, but an opportunity to follow Jesus’ command to love our neighbors as ourselves (Luke 6:31).

-Get vaccinated against COVID-19 when a safe and effective vaccine is available and as directed by a physician.
-A large fraction of the population needs to be vaccinated to develop the “herd immunity” which protects the immuno-compromised and others who cannot be vaccinated.
-Vaccination is a provision from God that will prevent disease not only for ourselves but for the most vulnerable among us (Matthew 25:31-36).
+Get vaccinated against COVID-19 when you are eligible to receive one of the safe and effective vaccines and as directed by a physician.
+A large fraction of the population needs to be vaccinated to develop the community-level immunity which protects the immuno-compromised and others who cannot be vaccinated.¹ Vaccination is a provision from God that will prevent disease not only for ourselves but for the most vulnerable among us (Matthew 25:31-36).

 Correct misinformation and conspiracy theories when we encounter them in our social media and communities.
 Christians are called to love the truth; we should not be swayed by falsehoods (1 Corinthians 13:6).
 We will actively promote accurate scientific and public health information from trustworthy, consensus sources, and use this information when making decisions for our families, churches, schools, and workplaces.